ahsueh1996/1inch-swap/diary/emma/hackers-log.md

     - Step 3 - design and specify architecture!
 (6hr)
     - Step 4 - build/hack it!
 (16hr)
     - Step 5 - because it's a ethglobal, remember to save time for video making and submission prep!
 (3hr)
+* 0818 Got the overall architecture figured out!
+Interesting stuff!
+Let's see if it works as expected.
+Now time to hunt for food.